Let us demystify your bushfire construction requirements

 Living within the a beautiful green corridor that is Lake Macquarie and Newcastle means that you likely are dealing with having a Bushfire Attack Level (BAL) attached to your new construction.

-If you are building an extension the BAL requirements apply to the new section of your home only.
+If you are building an extension the BAL requirements will usually apply to the new section of your home.

 A BAL rating will be applied to your construction if your property is considered at risk of attack from a bushfire and the level that applies will vary according to the assessed risk.
 In fact you may have more than one BAL rating attached to your project as the risk may be very high in one direction but not so concerning from another direction.
-The ratings start at the lowest BAL 12.5 and move through to BAL 19, BAL 29, BAL 40 and then Flame Zone.
+The ratings start at the lowest BAL Low and move through to BAL 12.5, BAL 19, BAL 29, BAL 40 and then BAL FZ being Flame Zone.
 If you are in a flame zone it is considered you are at a very high risk of bushfire attack.
 The NSW Rural Fire Service has detailed resources on Bushfire prevention and construction planning.
 You should take the time to read this information and seek professional advice well before you commence plans to avoid disappointment and unnecessary cost

 What does this mean to your building project?